junsooshin/2016ppp/final project/Readme.md

 As listed on the articles below, there are a lot of things to consider in order to improve a single game baseball simulator.
 <http://www.hardballtimes.com/10-lessons-i-learned-from-creating-a-baseball-simulator/>
 <http://www.fangraphs.com/blogs/instagraphs/daily-projections-by-sabersim-on-fangraphs/>

-## Questions:
-Features like Apply, Select, and Constant lift the Scala variables to probabilistic Figaro Elements.
-Is there a way to convert (or cast) a Figaro element back to a Scala variable?